 - Publisher (the Data Centre or University/Institute that holds, archives, publishes, prints, distributes, releases, issues, or produces the resource)

-- Identifier (For citation purposes, DataCite recommends that the Identifier is a DOI, a linkable, permanent URL)
+- Identifier (For citation purposes DataCite recommends using a Digital Object Identifier (DOI), a linkable, permanent URL)

 - Irino, T; Tada, R (2009): Chemical and mineral compositions of sediments from ODP Site 127‐797.
 Geological Institute, University of Tokyo. http://dx.doi.org/10.1594/PANGAEA.726855